NeXt-Warning-System/documentation/xws-contact-web/design/evidence/registering for warnings using locations.md

 ## Use case hypothesis

-By allowing users the ability to sign up to wider (known) geographical areas, they are enable to better undesrtand the live flood impact in an area they are interested in.
+By allowing users the ability to sign up to wider (known) geographical areas, they are enable to better understand the live flood impact in an area they are interested in.

 ## Method

 Locations are defined by "bounding boxes" around known populated places in England.
-These are sourced from the OS Open Names data prvided by the Ordnance Survey.
-Using this data ensures consistancy with the property data set (AddressBase Premium) also provided by the OS.
+These are sourced from the OS Open Names data provided by the Ordnance Survey.
+Using this data ensures consistency with the property data set (AddressBase Premium) also provided by the OS.
 We have applied the following filters to the Open Names data; country = England, Type = populatedPlace

-Bounding boxes are creates using the MBR_XMIN, MBR_YMIN, MBR_XMAX and MBR_YMAX co-ordindates.
-Resultant bounding boxes have been spaitally joined to national Flood Warning and Flood Alert shapefiles for England.
+Bounding boxes are creates using the MBR_XMIN, MBR_YMIN, MBR_XMAX and MBR_YMAX co-ordinates.
+Resultant bounding boxes have been spatially joined to national Flood Warning and Flood Alert shapefiles for England.
 The number of active Target Areas that overlap each bounding box have been calculated.

 Historic flood warning messages have been used to ascertain the number of messages a user would be likely be sent in a given year for each bounding box.
 We have applied the following filters to the historic flood warning messages; Messagetype matches Flood Alert or Update Flood Alert, Flood Warning or Update Flood Warning, Severe Flood Warning or Update Severe Flood Warning; Dateissued is greater than 2016

 ### Limitations

-Any Target Areas that have been deactived will not be matched to overlapping boundning boxes and therefore not appear in the results - this is due to the fact that it woul be too laborious to accurately recreate this data.
+Any Target Areas that have been deactivate will not be matched to overlapping bounding boxes and therefore not appear in the results - this is due to the fact that it would be too laborious to accurately recreate this data.
 This method is designed to give a rough approximation of the number of messages a user may get if signing up to a location for flood warnings.

 ## Results